Dino Zoff

 Zoff was a goalkeeper of outstanding ability, and he has a place in the history of the sport among the very best in this role, being named the third greatest goalkeeper of the 20th century by the IFFHS behind Lev Yashin and Gordon Banks.
 He holds the record for the longest playing time without allowing goals in international tournaments (1,142 minutes) set between 1972 and 1974.
-With 112 caps, he is the sixth most capped player for the Italy national team.
+Haiti's Emmanuel Sanon ended the streak at the 1974 FIFA World Cup, in the Haiti–Italy group match.
+With 112 caps, he is the eighth most capped player for the Italy national team.
 In 2004, Pelé named Zoff as one of the 100 greatest living footballers.
 In the same year, Zoff placed fifth in the UEFA Golden Jubilee Poll, and was elected as Italy's golden player of the past 50 years.
 He also placed second in the 1973 Ballon d'Or, as he narrowly missed out on a treble with Juventus.
-In 1999, Zoff placed 47th in World Soccer Magazine's 100 Greatest Players of the Twentieth Century.
+In 1999, Zoff placed 47th in World Soccer magazine's 100 Greatest Players of the Twentieth Century.

-After retiring as a footballer, Zoff went on to pursue a managerial career, coaching the Italy national team, with which he reached the Euro 2000 Final, losing to France, and several Italian club teams, including his former club Juventus, with which he won an UEFA Cup and a Coppa Italia double during the 1989–90 season, trophies he had also won as a player.
-In September 2014, Zoff published his Italian autobiography Dura solo un attimo, la gloria ("Glory only Lasts a Moment").
+After retiring as a footballer, Zoff went on to pursue a managerial career, coaching the Italy national team, with which he reached the Euro 2000 final, losing to France, and several Italian club teams, including his former club Juventus, with which he won an UEFA Cup and a Coppa Italia double during the 1989–90 season, trophies he had also won as a player.
+In September 2014, Zoff published his Italian autobiography Dura solo un attimo, la gloria (Glory only Lasts a Moment).